Jail and Justice center closes to the public due to a rise in COVID-19 cases - Austin Daily Herald

 Jail and Justice center closes to the public due to a rise in COVID-19 cases

-Due to a rise in COVID-19 cases, the Mower County Jail and Justice Center will be closed to the public.
+Due to a rise in COVID-19 cases in some of the county buildings in Austin, the Mower County Jail and Justice Center will be closed to the public.

+According to Mower County Chief Deputy Mark May, the center will remain closed for the foreseeable future.

 Those with business at one of the agencies within the center will have to make an appointment.